 Radiesse Wrinkle Treatments Improve:

-Typically, Radiesse and Radiesse Plus treatments take 30 – 60 minutes, depending on the area treated.
+Typically, filler treatments take 30 – 60 minutes, depending on the area treated.
 Using an ultra-fine needle, the dermal filler is injected below the surface of the skin to add volume to the skin.
-Our experienced expert injectors are trained in the most advanced injection techniques to achieve the most natural looking results.

-Are There Side Effects From Radiesse Wrinkle Treatments?
+Are There Side Effects From Filler and Radiesse Wrinkle Treatments?

 Radiesse’s sister product, Belotero Balance is a hyaluronic, acid-based cohesive gel dermal filler that is FDA-approved for the correction of moderate-to-severe facial wrinkles and folds.